 As much as we love the rain, the monsoon season can be a dampener when it comes to your health.
-While heat and dry weather account for the vast majority of problems related to summer (Read: summer health problems and how to avoid them), the monsoon brings with it dampness, high humidity, and water-borne diseases.
+While heat and dry weather account for the vast majority of problems related to summer, the monsoon brings with it dampness, high humidity, and water-borne diseases.
 Awareness about the conditions and a few simple precautions should protect your health and perhaps even make you relish the rains.

 Upper respiratory illnesses (commonly referred to as Coughs & Colds) can traverse the spectrum from mild runny noses to severe sinus and bronchial infections.
 While these can occur in any season, the burden tends to be highest during the monsoon season due to humid and damp weather conditions.
 Often these illnesses are accompanied by body aches and fever and are predominantly viral in nature.

-To protect yourself, wash your hands frequently with soap and running water, especially after coming in contact with persons suffering for cold or fever.
-Try and wear protective clothing when in contact with excessive dampness and keep your body dry and warm, especially your feet.
-Take off wet clothes as soon as possible.
-Over the counter drugs help to alleviate symptoms in most cases.
-However if you are experiencing high fever or severe throat pain, seek your physician’s help to find out if you need an antibiotic.
+However, if you are experiencing a high fever or severe throat pain, seek your physician’s help to find out if you need an antibiotic.
 Be aware that indiscriminate antibiotic use increases resistance and leads to more severe infections in the future.

 Malaria is spread by mosquitoes breeding in dirty stagnant water.
-It is characterized by high fever, body aches, chills, and profuse sweating.
+High fever, body aches, chills, and profuse sweating are symptoms.
 If untreated, it has the potential to become life-threatening.
 To prevent malaria, use protective screens and meshes to prevent mosquitoes from entering the house and mosquito repellent sprays or creams when outside.
 Make sure any stagnant water collections in the neighborhood are attended to and avoid going out immediately after dusk.

 While targeted care helps in the remedy and prevention of most monsoon-related illnesses, maintaining general hygiene and daily precautions go a long way in ensuring an enjoyable monsoon season.
 Keep your home and surrounding clean, eat a healthy diet, drink clean water, live an active life with physical exercise suitable for your age, and seek early medical intervention in scenarios where disease symptoms are severe or continue to exist despite preliminary care.